joji-koguma/ame/README.md

 this is a readme update

-this edit is made in branch 1
+this edit was made in branch 1 and modified in branch 1